A guide to the must have experiences in Iceland

 It wasn’t easy picking just 10 amazing things to do in Iceland.
 With more than its fair share of natural wonders, the Land of Ice and Fire is bursting with adventure potential – whether you’re set on driving the Ring Road, descending into a volcano, spotting a humpback whale or getting into hot water at one of the country’s enticing geothermal lagoons.
-This list is really just a taster.
-For each of the 10 highlights, we’ve suggested a holiday idea (where you will no doubt be inspired by several more highlights).
-Don’t forget you can also contact our Iceland Travel Specialists to tailor make a holiday that has your very own ‘Top 10’.
+Here we round up our top experiences to have when planning a trip so you can really get under the skin of this beautiful country.

 Relax in the steaming, mineral-rich waters of this famous open-air bathing spot, conveniently located close to Keflavik airport.
 The award-winning Blue Lagoon is one of Iceland’s premier attractions.
 Steaming away in a field of black basalt lava, the temperature in this stunning milky-blue lagoon averages a blissful 35-40°C. A soak here is the perfect way to top or tail any of our holidays, whatever the time of year.